EthanPui/OpenCV_Webcam_FaceTracker/README.md

 ### OpenCV_Webcam_FaceTracker

-Basically, the webcam sends video frames to OpenCV running on a Windows PC.
+The webcam sends video frames to OpenCV running on a Windows PC.
 If OpenCV detects a face it will track it and calculate its center's X,Y coordinates.
 The coordinates are then passed on to the Arduino via a serial USB connection.
 The Arduino controls the movement of the webcam with the help of two pan/tilt servos to follow the detected face.

 Useful Resources:
 1. http://www.kamleshpanchal.com/raspberrypi/real-time-face-detection-with-raspberry-pi/